Table of Contents

 Nicolas Vodoz Updated by Nicolas Vodoz

 There are two types of meters.
-Physical (real) meters connected to a gateway and rule meters.
+Physical (real) meters connected to a gateway and rule-based meters.

 The rules for the meters are then defined under Configuration > Meter Data.